-- Be sure that you have traffic clearance before pulling out from the curb.
-Apply power slowly and evenly avoiding over acceleration when starting from curb or other stopping point. - Watch for dips or obstructions in the road which could cause damage to the undercarriage of your truck or camper. - Drive at moderate speeds, particularly in traffic and adverse weather conditions.
-Gusty or strong wind conditions can radically and violently change the stability of your truck and camper.
+- Before traveling make sure all cabinet doors are closed and drawers and loose objects are secure. - Be sure that you have traffic clearance before pulling out from the curb.
+Apply power slowly and evenly avoiding over acceleration when starting from curb or other stopping point. - Watch for dips or obstructions in the road which could cause damage to the undercarriage of your tow vehicle or trailer.

+Drive at moderate speeds, particularly in traffic and adverse weather conditions.
+Gusty or strong wind conditions can radically and violently change the stability of your tow vehicle and trailer.
 Take precautions when passing another vehicle, especially trucks.
-Be aware that another vehicle passing you can also radically change the stability of your truck and camper.
+Be aware that another vehicle passing you can also radically change the stability of your tow vehicle and trailer.
 When in doubt, slow down or pull off of the road especially in adverse weather conditions.

 Safe stopping depends upon brakes, speed, road surface, tire condition, and many other factors.
 Be sure to keep a safe distance between you and the traffic ahead of you.
-Remember that the weight of the camper adds an additional stopping burden to your truck.
+Remember that the weight of the trailer adds an additional stopping burden to your tow vehicle.
 Allow extra distance for passing and stopping.

 Do not travel with full holding tanks.
 Empty holding tanks before traveling.
-Be aware that full holding tanks can radically change the weight distribution and balance of the camper on your truck and will alter how your truck handles.
+Be aware that full holding tanks can radically change the weight distribution and balance of the trailer and will alter the towability of your unit-particularly in rear bath models.
+Any radical weight distribution change in your trailer will alter how your tow vehicle handles.